ulmer-a/6502_board/README.md

 # Homebrew 6502 computer

-This repo contains schematics, netlist, layout and gerber plots for the pcb, as well as a parts list and the firmware (basic features are working, but it's still under development).
+This repo contains kicad schematics, netlist, layout and gerber plots for the pcb, as well as a parts list and the firmware (basic features are working, but it's still under development).
 All parts are new and readily available as of Dec '21.
+This board and all it's software have been developed using only open-source tools.

+You are welcome to use everything contained in this repository under the terms of the GNU General Public License v3.0.

 ![PCB Rendering](./board_scaled.jpg)